angelosphere/kestrel/README.md

-## Wren is a small, fast, class-based concurrent scripting language
+## Kestrel is Wren *is a small, fast, class-based concurrent scripting language

+Scroll down to plans.

 Think Smalltalk in a Lua-sized package with a dash of Erlang and wrapped up in a familiar, modern [syntax][].